Faculty & Staff Directory

 bsachs@sfprep.org

-Director of Finance, Co-Director of Tuition Assistance.
+CFO, Co-Director of Tuition Assistance.
 Bruce holds a bachelor’s degree in accounting from American University in Washington, DC, and an MBA from the University of Connecticut.
 He has been in accounting and finance for over thirty years with many companies.

 Department(s)